How to calculate market size

 Markets aren't static – they develop and change – and you'll need to factor in market trends, such as new technologies or consumer buying habits.

+Market trend example: The video tape rental business Blockbuster was once ubiquitous on high streets across the UK.
 Yet it failed to anticipate the technology trend of online movie streaming, which helped launch companies such as Netflix.
+The result is Blockbuster lost huge market share until it closed, as Netflix increasingly won movie-watching customers.

 Make sure to monitor market trends and think about how they could impact your business, even once you've migrated from start up to an established business.

-Taking advantage of new market trends can give your business an edge over competitors opens in new window.
+Taking advantage of new market trends can give your business an edge over competitors.

 Calculating market size